 Act like a true treasure seeker

-If you find your stuck, remember your archaeology and research training.
+If you find yourself stuck, remember your archaeology and research training.
 Be thorough and leave no stone unturned.
-Read the Clue again, and you’ll find what you seek!
+Read the clue again, and you’ll find what you seek!

 Keep a lookout for…